Examples

 - Location:

-shows an example of a 1D bar fragmentation with extrinsic cohesive elements.
+fragmentation shows an example of a 1D bar fragmentation with extrinsic cohesive elements.
 It uses a custom boundary

 condition to impose a constant velocity.
-This is done by creating a class that inherits from DirichletFunctor
+This is done by creating a class that inherits from DirichletFunctor.

-The result is shown in Fig. 57.
+The result is shown in Fig. 59.

 - Sources: